acumulus8/tinyhouse-server/README.md

 2. Install dependencies: `npm install`
 3. Start the server: `npm start`

-## Development

-To start the server in development mode and watch for changes, run `npm run dev`.
-This project uses `nodemon` to automatically restart the server on changes.

-## Deployment

-This project can be deployed to a cloud provider like AWS or Heroku.
-Before deploying, make sure to set the following environment variables:

-- `MONGO_URI`: the URI for the MongoDB database
-- `PORT`: the port number for the server
-- `JWT_SECRET`: the secret key for JSON Web Tokens

 ## API Documentation

 This server exposes the following endpoints: